Waldemar Mühlbächer: Club career

 Mülbächer made his debut for SC Dynamo Berlin against SC Empor Rostock in the 1956 DDR-Oberliga on 13 June 1956.
-Together with Werner Heine and Martin Skaba, he was part of the new generation of players that would come to shape the team of SC Dynamo Berlin in the late 1950s, and who did not belong to the generation of players who had been transferred from SG Dynamo Dresden to SC Dynamo Berlin in 1954.
+Together with Werner Heine and Martin Skaba, he was part of the new generation of players that would come to shape the team of SC Dynamo Berlin in the late 1950s, and who did not belong to the generation of players that had been transferred from SG Dynamo Dresden to SC Dynamo Berlin in 1954.
 Mülbächer won the 1959 FDGB-Pokal with SC Dynamo Berlin.

 Mühlbächer scored a hat-trick for SC Dynamo Berlin in the 3–2 win against SC Lokomotive Leipzig in the final matchday of the 1961-62 DDR-Oberliga on 13 June 1963.

-He became the best goal scorer of BFC Dynamo in the 1965-66 DDR-Oberliga.
+The football department of SC Dynamo Berlin was separated from the sports club and reorganised as football club BFC Dynamo during the winter break 1965-1966.
+BFC Dynamo played its first competitive match against BSG Motor Zwickau on the 14th matchday of the 1965–66 DDR-Oberliga at the Dynamo-Stadion im Sportforum on 12 February 1966.
+BFC Dynamo won the match 2–0.
+Mühlbächer scored the first goal for BFC Dynamo in the match and thus also scored the historic first goal ever for BFC Dynamo in a competitive match.
+Mühlbächer became the best goal scorer of BFC Dynamo in the 1965-66 DDR-Oberliga.

 Mühlbächer ended his football career with BFC Dynamo after the 1967–68 season.
 He played 218 matches and scored 31 goals in total in the DDR-Oberliga for SC Dynamo Berlin and BFC Dynamo between 1956 and 1968.